CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Can be revealed on-guard.

 #### Dragon's Blood
- - If the body check forced by Dragon's Blood fails, the character is not wounded.
+ - If the body check forced by _Dragon's Blood_ fails, the character is not wounded.

 #### Dragon's Desolation
- - Playing Dragon's Desolation to make a Dragon playable at a Ruins & Lairs does not necessarily require you to play a Dragon later in the turn.
+ - Playing _Dragon's Desolation_ to make a Dragon playable at a Ruins & Lairs does not necessarily require you to play a Dragon later in the turn.

 #### Dragon's Hunger
- - Card Erratum: Replace "Otherwise, the attack is canceled." with "Otherwise, the attack is canceled and the opponent must reveal his hand."
+ - _Card Erratum_: Replace "Otherwise, the attack is canceled." with "Otherwise, the attack is canceled and the opponent must reveal his hand."
  - This card can be played regardless of how much of the hazard limit is used up, and may also be played against an automatic-attack.
 The opponent must discard a hazard creature from his hand if he has one.

 #### Drowning Seas
- - Card Erratum: Remove "Cannot be duplicated."
+ - _Card Erratum_: Remove "Cannot be duplicated."

 #### Dwar of Waw
  - See Rulings by Term, Nazgul.